Code-Cortex/Shell-Exploration-Artificial-Neural-Network/README.md

-The Shell Exploration Artificial Neural Network(ShEANN) is a curiosity driven DQN that explores command line envioments.
+Data is a neuro-evolution net that interacts with either the windows command line or linux terminal
 Disclaimers:
 1. This is incomplete
 2. The Neural Network's limits are set by user permissions(if you run this as root, it has the ability to delete every file on your computer)